-Led by community historian Craig Lawler, a number of installations such as oral history footage and soundscape installations will be located at historic sites including Blind Freddies' Bushranger tours, historic stores on Gaskill Street and Canowindra Historic Society Coach Master cottage.Alison Plevey's choreography will create work based on Ben Hall and Canowindra's bushranger history alongside performance by local musicians.
+Led by community historian Craig Lawler, a number of installations based on local oral history and soundscape recordings will be located at historic sites including Blind Freddies' Bushranger tours, Gaskill Street shops, and the Canowindra Historic Society Coach Master cottage.

 Wiradjuri artist Aleshia Lonsdale will lead on creating an installation exploring First Nation history.
 Collaboration with Craig Walsh will inform part of the audio visual content for projection located at Canowindra Silos precinct.
 Soundscapes will occur throughout the town including the Silos precinct, Swinging Bridge and the shops on Canowindra’s famed dog-legged main street, Gaskill Street.

 Craig Walsh will build on his existing relationship with Age of Fishes Museum to produce a second animation for BLHOC - the Mandageria Fairfaxi - the NSW State fossil fish.
 Craig's hugely successful animated "Grossi" projection in 2015, located into the Belubula River at Canowindra's famed Swinging Bridge can be viewed at the Age of Fishes Museum.
 The proposed Mandageria Fairfaxi animated model will move naturally and make its appearance in unlikely locations.
 Local musicians will engage audiences with numerous histories throughout the two day event.